My Baby Registry Must Haves

 - Baby Merlin’s Magic Sleepsuit: For when she’s a bit older I heard this was lovely.
 She was not a fan of this, but so many love it.
 Worth Keeping on your registry to try.

-- Nested Bean Zen Sack: What she’s currently in and loving!
+- Nested Bean Zen Sack: What she was in at 4 monthsand lovedg!
 A good transition before the standard sleep sacks since it’s lightly weighted on the chest, but perfectly safe for rolling.

 - Halo Bassinet Swivel Sleeper / Newborn Insert / Waterproof Bassinet Covers / Cambria Bassinet Sheets: For our room.
 We are going with this bassinet, but I still have my thoughts and questions whirling around regarding the Snoo.
 This has come highly recommended and great if you don’t need to move it (hearing it’s heavy).
 Stay tuned.
-Update: So far we LOVE this bassinet.
+Update: Great bassinet.

 - Loungers: Lots of thoughts on loungers, but it’s a personal choice and anything supervised can be safe.
 I’m snagging the Snuggle Me Organic Lounger and the Boppy Original Newborn Lounger.
 We were also gifted a Rahoo Baby Lounger which I really like!